Kaumātua, patron and trustees

 Some of the trustees at the November 2024 meeting around the table, watch as Richard Benge, Executive Director, presents outgoing trustee Frances Turner with Towards Evening, an artwork by Bettie Huibers From left: Hone Fletcher, Rebecca McDonald PLY, Jo Burrell and Victoria Crockford.
 (Chair), Frances and Richard.

-Jo Burrell, Wellington: Of Ngāti Pahauwera descent, Jo is the Manager, Strategic Integration at ACC’s Health Partnerships team.
-Jo is responsible for the oversight and management of business unit strategy to support the delivery of the scheme to all New Zealanders.
+Jo Burrell, Wellington: Of Ngāti Pahauwera descent, Jo is the System Design Lead at ACC.
 With more than 25 years’ experience in the health sector, Jo has comprehensive insight into the barriers impacting access, and champions connected leadership to solve complex organisational and social problems.
 She is a proficient operational leader with years of experience in managing change, budgets, resources and crisis (COVID-19) whilst still maintaining a people-centric leadership style.
 She has a Master Advanced Leadership Practice (distinction) from Massey University.

 Hone Fletcher, Hawke's Bay: Of Ngāti Kahu, Te Paatu ki Kauhanga, Ngāpuhi and Ngāti Rehia descent, Hone is the Principal Advisor, Ropu Toi Ora for Ara Poutama Aotearoa.
 The recipient with colleague Lawrence Ereatara of the Arts Access Accolade 2021, Hone started working at Hawke’s Bay Regional Prison in 2015 after a career in education, counselling, addiction and mental health services.
 He's also spent more than 40 years as a professional musician.

-Paige Sullivan, Christchurch: a fourth-year Law and Commerce student at the University of Canterbury.
-Paige is an active member of her community in various capacities.
+Paige Sullivan, Christchurch: Paige is a Solicitor at the law firm Lane Neave.
+She is an active member of her community in various capacities.
 She is an experienced board member, specifically within the health, arts, philanthropy, community and grant making sectors.
 Paige is the youngest Rotary Club President in New Zealand.
 She is passionate about the arts sector in New Zealand, particularly in making the arts accessible within our justice system.

 Dr Samuele Paolo De Stefani, Wellington: A social scientist and museum professional with extensive experience in audience research and programme evaluation.
 The Head of Audience Insights at Te Papa Tongarewa, Samuele has worked with cultural organisations such as the New Zealand Portrait Gallery and the Performance Arcade.
 He holds a PhD in Museum and Heritage Studies, a Bachelor of Commerce in Economics and Accounting/Management, and a Master's degree in Management of Arts and Cultural Heritage.
 He is passionate about making cultural activities accessible to all.